How to remove spam and fake iOS and Android reviews

 How to evaluate the efficiency of your report-a-concern strategy?

-As we mentioned before, not all concerns will be satisfied and deleted by the stores’ moderators.
-You need to understand what to say in your requests and what wording will work.
-This can be done by checking which reviews have been deleted and what reasons you used when reporting them.
+As we mentioned earlier in the guide, not all inappropriate reviews will be deleted by the stores’ moderators.
+To improve your chances, you’ll need to understand what exact wording will help get these reviews removed.
+You can do this by checking which reviews have already been deleted, and what reasons you used when reporting them.

-Once it’s clear what requests were satisfied, it will be easier for you to find similar reviews and report them, too.
+Once it’s clear what requests have been satisfied, it will become much easier for you to find similar reviews and report them, too.
 You can try to delete as many as you can, adjusting your strategy once you understand when reviews are considered spammy, off-topic, and/or offensive.

-Generally, it takes up to several days for moderators to review your request and accept or decline it.
-In rare cases, it may take up to 2 weeks.
-However, this happens once in a blue moon.
+Generally, it takes several days for moderators to review your request - but in rare cases, it may take up to 2 weeks.